Lucas-Palma/heat-map.github.io/README.md

-This is a heat map for freeCodeCamp.com's Data Visualization Certification.
+This is a Heat Map for freeCodeCamp.com's Data Visualization Certification.

 https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-heat-map